supercollider/supercollider.github.io/development/repository.md

 ### The Master Branch

 SuperCollider's `master` branch is its stable branch.
 This branch contains only SuperCollider releases.
-The `master` branch can be considered as stable production-ready code.
+The `master` branch can be considered stable production-ready code.

 ### The Development Branch